scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/remove-seed.rst

    - seeds: "10.240.0.83,10.240.0.93"

-2. Scylla will read the updated seed list the next time it starts.
-You can force Scylla to read the list immediately by restarting Scylla as follows:
+2. ScyllaDB will read the updated seed list the next time it starts.
+You can force ScyllaDB to read the list immediately by restarting ScyllaDB as follows:

 .. include:: /rst_include/scylla-commands-restart-index.rst